jijivishu/TestTubeYumYums/README.md

 * Customize food recommendations based on BMI, location, diabetic info, and blood pressure info.
 * Consider previous test reports when analyzing the current test report.

+## Contributing

+Please read our [Contribution Guidelines](CONTRIBUTING.md) before contributing to the project.

 Thank you for using TestTubeYumYums!